Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 data returned may exceed the stated limits.
 One approach for overcoming these limits is to split the queries into multiple smaller queries using different time ranges.

-This work-around allows you to avoid the cost of exporting data to a storage account (and potentially the cost of the storage account as well).
+This workaround allows you to avoid the cost of exporting data to a storage account (and potentially the cost of the storage account as well).

 **Disclaimer:** This approach of splitting data retrieval into smaller queries is good when dealing with a few GBs of data or a few millions of records per hour.
 For larger data sets,